-After having some voice strain/fatigue problems last year, I’ve been very blessed to have a voice amplification system, FrontRow’s Juno System.
+After having some voice strain and fatigue problems last year, I’ve been very blessed to get a voice amplification system, FrontRow’s Juno System.
 Like most amplification systems, there’s a microphone, transmitter, receiver, and speaker.
-The

 Disclaimer: I did not make any money from this review, and I received no compensation for writing it.
 There are also no affiliate links in this post.
 See Disclosures & Disclaimers for more information.

 - There is *never* any squealing feedback.
 I mean never.
 The suppression technology on this thing is SWEET, and if I walk too close I can actually hear it try to squeal, then abruptly stop.
 Like most teachers, I’m constantly moving around my library, which is a challenge for most systems.
 I’ve used a cheaper system with terrible results, too.
 Imagine feedback squeals 2-3 times per lesson, and you’ll understand how disruptive that is to the learning process.
 I spend more time thinking about my instruction now that I don’t have to worry about being interrupted by an ear-jarring squeal.

 - The microphone is a light, wireless pendant that hangs around my neck and doesn’t interfere with my clothes or jewelry, even necklaces.
 I don’t have to plan my wardrobe around it like I did with my previous clip-on belt transmitter/wired mic set.
 Yes, it looks like I’m about to get “beamed up” to a Star Trek episode, which I joke about when others ask about it.
 Showing my geeky side is a hardly something I worry about.

 - There are very few wires to set up, which means no installation costs.
 The average tech-savvy teacher can figure out where the cords go, and they will all look familiar.